Andrew Fischer

-Andrew Kenneth Fischer (born May 25, 2004) is a professional baseball first baseman in the Milwaukee Brewers organization.
+Andrew Kenneth Fischer (born May 25, 2004) is an American professional baseball third baseman in the Milwaukee Brewers organization.

-Career
+Amateur career

 Born in Brick Township, New Jersey, Fischer attended Wall High School in Wall Township, New Jersey.
 He committed to Duke University to play college baseball.
 In his lone season at Duke in 2023, he started 45 of 47 games and hit .289/.404/.595 with a school freshman record 11 home runs and 33 runs batted in (RBI).
 After the season, Fischer entered the transfer portal and transferred to the University of Mississippi.
 In one year at Ole Miss in 2024, he started 55 games at third base and designated hitter and hit .285/.397/.643 with 20 home runs and 57 RBI.
 In 2024, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Fischer entered the transfer portal again after the 2024 season and transferred to the University of Tennessee.
 In his first year for the team in 2025 he was the starting first baseman.

+Professional career

 Fischer was a top prospect for the 2025 Major League Baseball draft and was selected 20th overall by the Milwaukee Brewers in the first round.
 He signed with the Brewers for $3.5 million.

+Fischer made his professional debut with the High-A Wisconsin Timber Rattlers and hit .311 with one home run across 19 games.
+He returned to Wisconsin to open the 2026 season.

+International career

+Fischer represented Italy in the 2026 World Baseball Classic.
+His maternal great-great-grandfather was born in Valle dell'Angelo.